0Frett/LLM_Prediction_Baselines/README.md

 ### Visualization
 Visualization of embeddings transfer using UMAP for several combinations are saved in _visualization_ folder.
 Used _visualize.sh_ to visualize other modalities transfer.

+### Hyperparameters
+See the _hyperparameters_ folder for baseline configs and args settings.